 There are numerous guidelines that can be followed for creating a subject line.
 Firstly, keep it short and remove any unnecessary filler words.
 It needs to be straightforward and tell the reader exactly what the email is going to be about.
 Many email marketing tools will allow for a personalised tag in the subject line as well, meaning the contact’s name will be included which in turn can help increase the open rate.
 It’s also good practice to use relevant keywords in relation to the email topic, whilst avoiding being vague.
 A subject line that doesn’t describe exactly what the email is about doesn’t give the contact any incentive to open it.

-As previously mentioned, an email’s content is incredibly important for a successful CTA.
+As previously mentioned, the content is incredibly important for a successful CTA in email marketing.
 This content will be what the reader uses to determine whether they want to discover more about your business or simply exit the email.
 The type of content will be influenced by the target audience, the industry, and the objectives that have been set out.
 Due to the benefit of having contacts who have signed up for your emails and therefore are already interested in your business, the content can focus less on building awareness and more on encouraging a specific CTA.

 To do this, the content should be produced in a way that guides the reader to the CTA.
 There are multiple ways this can be achieved, using text or visual components.
 For text based content, you should aim to entice the reader by offering them a solution.
 Of course this is highly dependent on the type of business and target audience, however a general rule to follow would be including a short passage about your business, then the product or service your business is offering.
 It needs to be stated why the reader will benefit from what you’re offering, and why to choose you over your competitors.